Shubhang7100/Student-Report-Management-System/README.md

 # Student-Report-Management-System
-Built an C++ system, Student Report Management System which will keep th record of the students of school/college.
+Built a C++ system, Student Report Management System which will keep a record of the students of school/college.